Ewhurst new build - Surrey

-The siting of the house has been carefully considered stepping down into the site with a u-shaped plan creating privacy to the to the undulating courtyard which spills into the garden beyond.
-The horizontal layering of the building is inspired by the nearby landscape, with it’s dense clay and strata’s visible on the road to Shere.
+The siting of the house has been carefully considered, stepping down into the site with a u-shaped plan to add privacy to the undulating courtyard which spills into the garden beyond.
+The horizontal layering of the building is inspired by the nearby landscape, with its dense clay and stratas visible on the road to Shere.
 Flint, timber, steel and brick make up the natural palette of materials, with contrasting forms recessed and overlapping to create interesting spaces to the interior.

 The site has a rich history.
-In nearby in Somersby was a glass works where tudor glass with it’s crystalline, angled form was manufactured.
+Nearby in Somersby was a glassworks where tudor glass with its crystalline, angled form was manufactured.
 A number of old bottles were found buried on the site, inspiring the idea of a fractured plan that pulls and pushes the building form to create an angular plan with spaces between.
 The staggered and angled juxtaposition of spaces curate the journey through the building and create contrasting views out to the landscape.

-In the past the surrounding, dense woodlands was used to supply the charcoal industry.
-It is this grey colour along with the vertical emphasis of the woodland with glimpses of sunlight that influenced the design of the vertical timber cladding and columns to the elevation.
+In the past the surrounding, dense woodlands were used to supply the charcoal industry.
+It is this grey colour, along with the vertical emphasis of the woodland with glimpses of sunlight, that influenced the design of the vertical timber cladding and columns to the elevation.

-Central to the plan is the entrance, dining and kitchen area which is protected to either side of this space by a secluded guest wing and to the other side the kids’s playroom stepping down to the high ceiling of the living room with bedrooms behind.
-A light filled stair well and double height space draws you from the hall to the first floor where the master suite with it’s terraces commands key views of the woodland.
-Key living areas are open plan separated often by changes in level or joinery rather than solid walls.
+Central to the plan is the entrance, dining and kitchen area, protected to either side of this space by a secluded guest wing.
+To the other side the kids’ playroom steps down to the high ceiling of the living room with bedrooms behind.
+A light-filled stairwell and double height space draws you from the hall to the first floor where the master suite with its terraces commands key views of the woodland.
+Key living areas are open plan, separated often by changes in level or joinery rather than solid walls.
 The layering of solid and glass to the elevation creates overhangs and shadows to the façade and forms smaller spaces with their own connections to the landscape

 "..by designing and getting permission for the only new modern house in the whole of the Ewhurst as far as I know and one of just a handful in the area...your quite confidence had us daring to believe, your clever design and hard work paid off.
 I think the planners can see your vision, arguments and I agree with them."